nodogsplash/nodogsplash/docs/source/install.rst

     ``opkg install nodogsplash``

-* Nodogsplash is enabled by default and will start automatically on reboot or can be started and stopped manually.
+* NoDogSplash is enabled by default and will start automatically on reboot or can be started and stopped manually.

-* If the interface that you want Nodogsplash to manage is not br-lan, edit /etc/config/nodogsplash and set GatewayInterface.
+* If the interface that you want NoDogSplash to manage is not br-lan, edit /etc/config/nodogsplash and set GatewayInterface.

-* To start Nodogsplash, run the following, or just reboot the router:
+* To start NoDogSplash, run the following, or just reboot the router:

     ``service nodogsplash start``

-* To test the installation, connect a client device to the interface on your router that is managed by Nodogsplash (for example, connect to the router's wireless lan).
+* To test the installation, connect a client device to the interface on your router that is managed by NoDogSplash (for example, connect to the router's wireless lan).

  Most client device operating systems and browsers support Captive Portal Detection (CPD) and the operating system or browser on that device will attempt to contact a pre defined port 80 web page.

- CPD will trigger Nodogsplash to serve the default splash page where you can click or tap Continue to access the Internet.
+ CPD will trigger NoDogSplash to serve the default splash page where you can click or tap Continue to access the Internet.

  See the Authentication section for details of setting up a proper authentication process.

  If your client device does not display the splash page it most likely does not support CPD.

- You should then manually trigger Nodogsplash by trying to access a port 80 web site (for example, google.com:80 is a good choice).
+ You should then manually trigger NoDogSplash by trying to access a port 80 web site (for example, google.com:80 is a good choice).

-* To stop Nodogsplash:
+* To stop NoDogSplash:

     ``service nodogsplash stop``

-* To uninstall Nodogsplash:
+* To uninstall NoDogSplash:

     ``opkg remove nodogsplash``